Love Scenes (Diana Krall album)

 Love Scenes is the fourth studio album by Canadian singer Diana Krall, released on August 26, 1997, by Impulse!
 Records.

 Reception

 Mary Kunz of The Buffalo News wrote, "This is a quiet recording, smooth and almost too uniform in texture.
 Krall's piano is silky and subdued, and she tends to yield most of the instrumental spotlight to her exquisite sidemen – guitarist Russell Malone and bassist Christian McBride.
 She keeps a lid on passion."

+DownBeat reviewer Jim Macnie assigned the album 4 stars.
+He wrote, "By banking on nuance, Krall and company make a major statement".
+The issue also featured the release in "The Hot Box" feature, in which 3 additional critics assigned ratings.
+John McDonough and John Corbett each assigned 3 stars and critic John Ephland assigned 4 stars.

 Track listing

 Personnel

 Credits adapted from the liner notes of Love Scenes.